 “That’s the way you learn the most ― when you’re doing something with such enjoyment that you don’t notice the time passing.”

-“One theory of mine is that, when we partake in pleasures, perhaps we’re just consuming.
-The smell of perfume, the taste of cake, and the feel of a scalp rub are all high momentary delights, but they don’t build anything for the future ― nothing’s accumulated.
-In contrast, when we’re engaged, in a state of flow, perhaps we’re investing ― and absorption, the loss of one’s sense of self, and time flying by are evolution’s way of telling us that we’re stocking up psychological capital for the future.
-For example, chess sharpens your thinking mind, creative pursuits sharpen your skills as an artist, etc. In this analogy, pleasure marks the achievement of biological satisfaction, whereas engagement marks the achievement of psychological growth.”
+“When we partake in pleasures, perhaps we’re just consuming.
+The smell of perfume, the taste of cake, and the feel of a back rub are all high momentary delights, but they don’t build anything for the future.
+In contrast, when we’re engaged, in a state of flow, perhaps we’re investing ― and absorption, the loss of one’s sense of self, and the feeling of time flying by may be evolution’s way of marking the achievement of psychological growth.”